 The holders of Convertible Preferred Stock are entitled to vote, together with the holders of common stock, on all matters submitted to the stockholders for vote.
-The holders of the Convertible Preferred Stock are entitled to the number of votes equal to the number of shares of common stock into which such shares of Convertible Preferred Stock could convert.
+The holders of the Convertible Preferred Stock are entitled to the number of shares of common stock into which such shares of Convertible Preferred Stock could convert.